stall with various oriental spices in local bazaar

 Understanding the local culture and customs is essential for a truly fulfilling experience in Almedina.
 The district’s unique charm goes beyond its physical beauty and lies in the cultural traditions that shape daily life.

 The traditional Moroccan greeting is “Salaam Alaikum,” meaning “peace be upon you.”
-Use this greeting to connect with the locals; you’ll find that it opens doors and hearts.
+Use this greeting to connect with the locals, and you’ll find that it opens doors and hearts.

 While Almedina is undoubtedly picturesque, respecting the privacy and dignity of the locals is vital.
 Always ask for permission before taking photographs, especially of people.
 This small gesture goes a long way in creating a positive interaction.